iknowjason/llm-code-scanning/README.md

 - Can be run locally or in CI/CD pipelines
 - Creates GitHub issues for detected vulnerabilities
 - Supports both OpenAI and Anthropic LLMs
+- Can scan individual files or entire directories
+- Generates reports in JSON or Markdown format

+**Gibhut Actions:**

+- Runs automatically on pushes, pull requests, and on a weekly schedule
+- Scans only changed files in pull requests for efficiency
+- Performs a full scan in scheduled runs or pushes to main
+- Creates GitHub issues for detected vulnerabilities
+- Uploads scan results as workflow artifacts

 ## Prerequisites